smartiniOnGitHub/fastify-healthcheck/README.md

 For convenience, all Docker commands have been defined in `package.json`, to run many of them in a simple way (with `npm run custom-command`), like in the following sequence:
-- `docker:build`, to build the image
+- `docker:build`, to build the image, where the entry point is the example
+- `docker:build:fail`, to build the image, but as entry point the example that is triggering the `Service Unavailable` error (HTTP 503) in the healthcheck route
 - `docker:run`, to start the container from generated image, in detached mode
 - `docker:healthcheck-manual`, to run the healthcheck script in the container but manually
 - `docker:status`, to get the health status of the container
-- and others like: `docker:inspect` (interactive), `docker:log` (<CTRL>C to close), `docker:process`, etc ...
+- and others like: `docker:inspect` (interactive), `docker:log`
+  (<CTRL>C to close), `docker:process`, etc ...
 - `docker:stop`, to stop running container
 - `docker:clean`, to remove generated image